-Other types of birthmarks, such as hemangiomas or moles, may lead to an increased risk for certain medical conditions, such as skin cancer.
+Other types of birthmarks, such as hemangiomas — depending on their location — or moles, may lead to an increased risk for certain medical conditions, such as skin cancer.
 These birthmarks should be monitored by a dermatologist and may also require removal.

 Techniques for removing birthmarks include:

 Laser therapy can remove or significantly lighten port-wine stains, making them less visible.
 This type of treatment is performed by a dermatologist or surgeon.
 It uses highly concentrated pulsing beams of light that can be modulated for strength.

 Laser therapy may be most successful when it’s started in infancy but can also be used on older children and adults.
 You’ll usually need several treatments.

 Laser treatments can be uncomfortable and may require a local anesthetic.
 They often produce permanent results.
 Temporary swelling or bruising may occur.

 Beta-blockers are oral medications used to treat high blood pressure.